256dpi/hanya/README.md

 		{new(news)}
 	[/?]

-The condition will check our _slug_ variable and if it exists it will render the first part of the loop.
-If the variable is null the other part gets renderd.
+The condition will check our _slug_ variable and if it exists it will render the first part of the condition.
+If the variable is null the other part gets rendered.

+Now you see how easy it is to create simple definitions of content, and give your html sites little bit dynamicness.

 ### Field Types

-Use this field types to make your definitions fancy:
+Use this field types to make your definitions more exclusive:

 	"string" => array("as"=>"string")
 	"text" => array("as"=>"text")